 The Foundation’s Breast Health Education for Young Women Facilitator’s Guide is designed to increase young women’s skills and knowledge about breast health.
-Revised in 2015, this user-friendly educational tool has been used by communities far and wide to reach young women with information about breast health and breast cancer.
-The guide also encourages information-sharing with female relatives who are age-appropriate for screening.
-The guide was developed for use in interactive group sessions in partnership with the Howard University Cancer Center.
+Revised in 2016, this user-friendly educational tool has been used by communities far and wide to reach young women with information about breast health and breast cancer.
+The guide was developed to use in interactive group sessions and to encourages information-sharing with female relatives who are age-appropriate for screening.

 From urban schools in Minnesota and health fairs in New York to a health center in Bermuda, educators are using the guide in schools and community settings to teach breast health to young women.
 “The materials were straightforward and easy to use,” commented a facilitator from Texas.
 Nurses, health educators and group leaders have used the facilitator’s guide to cover breast cancer myths and facts and to encourage young women to advocate for their health.

-*If you have any trouble downloading the BHE Guide please contact Erica Childs-Warner at Erica.ChildsWarner@preventcancer.org.
+*If you have any trouble downloading the Breast Health Education Guide please contact Ann Mallari at firstname.lastname@example.org.